Justin Upton’s grand slam powers Angels past Twins, 10-3

 LA TORTUGA’S 1-2-3

 Willians Astudillo pitched the eighth inning for Minnesota in the second career mound appearance by a utilityman who has played every position.
 He retired the Angels in order on seven pitches, some as slow as 46 mph.

-Astudillo last pitched in 2018.
+“You couldn’t really get in Willians’ way on this,” Baldelli said of Astudillo, who last pitched in 2018.
+“He was basically volunteering.
+I’m not surprised he can throw 45 mph strikes.
+He does it all.”

 TRAINER’S ROOM